Physiotherapy - Children

 For children with an orthopaedic condition, referrals are only accepted from accredited medical practitioners of the WCH.

-For all other problems written referrals are accepted from WCH doctors, private paediatricians and general practitioners.
+For all other problems written referrals are accepted from WCH doctors and private paediatricians.
 We will let you know your appointment time once we have received the referral.

 Ground floor, Good Friday Building